emnzn/deeplabv3-chest-ct-segmentation/README.md

 ### Note:
 - `id` is a unique identifier for each training run, which also happens to be its timestamp.
-- Three model model weights are saved per training run:
+- Three model weights are saved per training run:
     - The latest model.
     - The model with the lowest loss.
     - The model with the highest mIOU.